-Students will spend one week in this course.
-The block starts on Sunday night at 5:00pm regardless of public holidays.
-If there are not concurrent emergencies, you will be met by the emergency faculty member (Dr. Rodriguez) or a house officer (resident or clinical fellow) on duty to familiarize you with protocols and orient you to hospitalized cases.
+Students will spend one-week in this course.
+The block starts on Sunday night at 5:00 P.M.
+If there are not concurrent emergencies, you will be met by the house officer (resident or clinical fellow) on duty near that time on Sunday so they can familiarize you with protocol and orient you to hospitalized cases.